Blog

 What kind of data transformation can you do in Zapier?

-Zapier allows basic data formatting using its built-in formatter tool.
-You can convert dates, split text, extract values, and apply simple math operations.
-It works well for small tasks like cleaning spreadsheet entries or formatting emails.
+Zapier allows for data formatting using its built-in formatter tool.
+You can convert dates, split text, extract values, and apply math operations.
+It also offers reusable logic, looping, and error handling, but there are some advanced transformations it may not be able to handle.
+How powerful is Boomi’s data mapping and transformation?

 How powerful is Boomi’s data mapping and transformation?